How to Enroll at L&C

 • Looking for costs associated with attending Lewis & Clark?

-• Students who filed the Free Application for Federal Student Aid (FAFSA) and all supporting documents by the application deadline have been considered for need-based aid.
+• Students who file the Free Application for Federal Student Aid (FAFSA) and all supporting documents will be considered for need-based aid.
 Learn more about financing your education at Lewis & Clark with our online Understanding Your Award Guide.

 • Students who have filed the International Student Financial Aid Application (ISFAA) have been considered for need-based aid.
 Questions about international financial aid should be directed to our Director of Global Recruitment.

-• If your family’s finances have been affected by the COVID-19 pandemic, please reach out to the Financial Aid Office to discuss whether your change in circumstances can be taken into consideration.
+• If you feel like the FAFSA did not adequately reflect your family’s financial situation, please reach out to the Financial Aid Office to discuss whether a change in circumstances can be taken into consideration.